NYC-Camp/website/README.md

 [file an issue with this repository](https://github.com/NYC-Camp/website/issues), or formulate a pull request.
 Note that most pages will come with an edit link in the bottom right corner.
-This is the website repository for the O-Botics organization.

 Issues are tracked on GitHub at [http://github.com/NYC-Camp/website/issues](http://github.com/NYC-Camp/website/issues).